-If I come across something that resonates with me, I’ll implement it without over analyzing.
+If I come across something that resonates with me, I’ll try it out without over-analyzing.
 If it starts to work, I’ll stick with it.
-And if I hit my stride, there’s really no need to keep searching.
+And if I happen to hit my stride, there’s really no need to keep searching.
 As the old saying goes, “if it’s not broke, don’t fix it.”
 I tend to get overwhelmed when I feel the need to improve on an idea that already generates results.

-On the opposite end, I also become overwhelmed when I’m not patient enough to give a treatment (or an idea, or a method) enough time to work.
-Rapid change is extremely stressful to most people (myself included).
-When making a commitment to a new protocol (or healthy habit, or whatever), it’s best to trust the process all the way through.
+On the opposite end, I also become overwhelmed when I’m not patient enough to give a treatment, an idea or a method enough time to work.
+Rapid change is extremely stressful to most people, myself included.
+When making a commitment to a new protocol or healthy habit, it’s best to trust the process all the way through.

 Developing Healthy Habits: